peida2015/stockcharts/README.md

 4. Object-oriented programming.
 Use a single instance of `GraphBuilder` to manage instance data and build different types of graphs.

 5. Minimize the number of API calls, which is limited to 1500 queries/day, by requesting the daily data for a maximum date range (2 years) for each symbol and produce weekly data in frontend.

+6. Use a binary search helper method in getRangeData to select data within a time range.

 ## Features for the Future